-For all new buildings having a cooling load of 1 MW or gross floor area of 5,000 m2 or greater, must have a central control and monitoring system capable of ensuring that the building's systems operate as designed and as required during all operating conditions.
-The system shall provide full control and monitoring of system operations, apart from diagnostic reporting.
+All new buildings having a cooling load of 1 MW or gross floor area of 5,000 m2 or greater, must have a central control and monitoring system capable of ensuring that the building's systems operate as designed and as required during all operating conditions.
+The requirements stated in Dubai Building Code, Part H, H.4.14.2 Building management system (BMS) must be met.